-The significant challenge Finland’s banking system has been facing is Finnish bank’s impaired assets are quite high in percentages compared to Sweden (1.1%) and Norway (1.3%).
+The significant challenge Finland’s banking system has been facing is the Finnish bank’s impaired assets are quite high in percentages compared to Sweden (1.1%) and Norway (1.3%).
 However, Finland is expecting to improve the quality of assets since the interest rates have been quite low and there is a stable housing market.

-As per Moody’s report, it is expected that the funding and the liquidity of Finnish banks would remain sound for next 12-18 months.
+As per Moody’s report, it is expected that the funding and the liquidity of Finnish banks would remain sound for the next 12-18 months.

 Structure of Banks in Finland

 The structure of Finland’s banking system is quite different.